 I put together some points you might like to consider in this short article, “Making money with tarot“.

-Moving from the practical consideration of sustaining oneself financially to giving yourself a good cosseting, spiritually speaking, my latest piece on Lunar Cafe is based around a tarot spread I developed called “Know thyself tarot spread“.
+Moving from the practical consideration of sustaining oneself financially to giving yourself a Songs for the journey homegood cosseting, spiritually speaking, my latest piece on Lunar Cafe is based around a tarot spread I developed called “Know thyself tarot spread“.
 It’s a pretty simple six-position reading, using 6 or 12 cards – the choice is yours.
 A nice New Year gift for yourself.

 Deck pictured: Songs for the Journey Home